drewstaylor/cw721-soulbound/README.md

 ## Goals
 - Contractors

-This implementation will show developers how to implement NFT contracts as a basic CosmWasm contract.
+This implementation should teach developers how to implement NFT contracts as a static CosmWasm contract.

 - Librarians

-This implementation will show developers how to implement NFT contracts as a library that can be imported and used in other projects.
+This implementation should teach developers how to implement NFT contracts as a library that can be imported and used in other projects.

 - cw721-soulbound

-This package will show developers how they can make modifications to [cw721-base](https://crates.io/crates/cw721-base) to build customized tokens with their own idiosyncratic logic.
+This package should show developers how they can make modifications to [cw721-base](https://crates.io/crates/cw721-base) to build customized tokens with idiosyncratic logic.